PHYSICAL · BODY

 The waist-to-hip ratio (WHR) is your waist circumference divided by your hip circumference.
 It is one of several measures used in health research to assess body fat distribution, particularly the ratio of central (abdominal) fat to peripheral fat.
 The World Health Organization uses WHR as one indicator of cardiovascular risk, with thresholds of 0.90 for men and 0.85 for women defined as elevated risk.

 Singh (1993) introduced WHR into attractiveness research, finding that a WHR around 0.70 for women was associated with higher attractiveness ratings across cultures in several studies.
 These findings have been influential but also contested, with subsequent cross-cultural research showing significant variation by environment, body weight, and cultural context (Tovee and Cornelissen, 2001).
+For a shape-based classification using these ratios, the body shape quiz maps measurements to the five common body shape categories.

 What is the shoulder-to-waist ratio (Adonis ratio)?